 The Volkswagen Golf Estate is a spacious family car that is well made and very sensible.
 Its main rivals are the Ford Focus Estate, Vauxhall Astra Sports Tourer and the Peugeot 308 SW.
 A more up-market rival is the Audi A3 Sportback.

-The Golf Estate’s interior is its biggest selling point – it’s made from expensive-feeling soft-touch plastics and feels built to last.
+The Volkswagen Golf Estate interior is its biggest selling point – it’s made from expensive-feeling soft-touch plastics and feels built to last.
 The car is also hugely practical – there is space for four to travel in comfort, the boot is huge and there are numerous storage areas dotted around the cabin.

 Being the best to drive was never a target for the Golf Estate – for that buy a Focus Estate.
 Instead, the Golf focusses on providing a safe and predictable driving experience giving the driver confidence.
 The automatic gearbox is one of the best in the class.

-There is a huge range of engines for the Golf Estate and there is one for any buyer’s needs.
+There is a huge range of engines for the Volkswagen Golf Estate and there is one for any buyer’s needs.
 If it’s economy you want go for the 1.6-litre diesel, or if you’re looking for performance there is the 305hp Golf R Estate.
 The best choice, however, is the 2.0-litre middle-of-the-line diesel that’s not only frugal but also plenty powerful.

 All models are generously appointed with standard equipment including a 6.5-inch infotainment, DAB digital radio, air conditioning and Bluetooth phone connection.